-As we learned before on the Bluprint knitting blog, the brioche stitch creates a double thick fabric.
+As we learned before on the Craftsy knitting blog, the brioche stitch creates a double thick fabric.
 It has amazing texture and provides a lofty feel.
 It is worked with only two pattern rows, each containing a wrap and a brioche stitch (brioche knit or brioche purl).
 Adapting brioche to work in the round is not very difficult. below you will find a photo tutorial to guide you through the process.

 Brioche in the round tutorial